SDWebImage/SDWebImage/README.md

 #### SwiftUI
 [SwiftUI](https://developer.apple.com/xcode/swiftui/) is an innovative UI framework written in Swift to build user interfaces across all Apple platforms.

-We support SwiftUI by building with the functions (caching, loading and animation) powered by SDWebImage.
-You can have a try with [SDWebImageSwiftUI](https://github.com/SDWebImage/SDWebImageSwiftUI)
+We support SwiftUI by building a brand new framework called [SDWebImageSwiftUI](https://github.com/SDWebImage/SDWebImageSwiftUI), which is built on top of SDWebImage core functions (caching, loading and animation).

+The new framework introduce two View structs `WebImage` and `AnimatedImage` for SwiftUI world, `ImageIndicator` modifier for any View, `ImageManager` observable object for data source.
+Supports iOS 13+/macOS 10.15+/tvOS 13+/watchOS 6+ and Swift 5.1.
+Have a nice try and provide feedback!

 #### Coders for additional image formats
 - [SDWebImageWebPCoder](https://github.com/SDWebImage/SDWebImageWebPCoder) - coder for WebP format.
 Based on [libwebp](https://chromium.googlesource.com/webm/libwebp)